 A moot is a contest in which opposing pairs of counsel argue a fictitious legal appeal case in front of a 'judge' (this could be postgraduate student, a practitioner or a professional judge, depending on the stage in the competition).
 To win you do not necessarily have to win the legal case, but must make the best presentation of your legal arguments.

 Taking part in mooting is one of the more effective ways of acquiring the skills of a lawyer.
 It is useful for developing legal skills of analysis and interpretation, but also personal skills of argument and public speaking.
 Most importantly of all, it's great fun!
 Mooting is an essential activity for those considering a career at the Bar and desirable even for those looking to law firms.

 What is mooting like at City?

-Mooting is an important part of studying law at City, with City students seeing significant success in both national and international competitions.
-The School recognises the value in students taking part in mooting competitions to enable them to develop their analytical, advocacy and communications skills.
+Mooting is a key activity for the City law school community, with our students mooting extensively, both in the UK and beyond.
+Each year we have a number of City teams see success externally.
+The School recognises the value in students taking part in mooting competitions to enable them to develop their analytical ability, advocacy and research skills.

 We run several internal moot competitions for our students:

 - City Scholars Moot for LLB, GELLB and LLM students